The 20 Best Poland Syndrome Doctors in Italy

 Genoa, IT

-Nunzio Catena practices in Genoa, Italy.
+Nunzio Catena practices practicing medicine in Genoa, Italy.
 Mr. Catena is rated as an Advanced expert by MediFind in the treatment of Poland Syndrome.
-His top areas of expertise are Poland Syndrome, Hereditary Multiple Osteochondromas, Osteochondroma, Brachial Plexopathy, and Osteotomy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Poland Syndrome, Hereditary Multiple Osteochondromas, Osteochondroma, Brachial Plexopathy, and Osteotomy.

 Advanced in Poland Syndrome